Notifications - University Health Plan (UHP)

-5) Members do not need prior authorization from UHP or from any other person in order to obtain access to obstetrical or gynecological care from SLUCare or Mercy network health care professionals who specialize in obstetrics or gynecology.
+5) Members do not need prior authorization from UHP or from any other person in order to obtain access to obstetrical or gynecological care from SLUCare or Coventry network health care professionals who specialize in obstetrics or gynecology.

 Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA):

 Effective January 1, 2011, the UHP medical benefits will be enhanced in response to passage of the Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA).